LEADING OFF: Cubs try to dent Dodgers, Judge breaks loose

 JUDGE JOINS

-Yankees slugger Aaron Judge had mostly been a no-show in the playoffs before launching a three-run homer against the Astros on Monday in Game 3 of the AL Championship Series.
+Yankees slugger Aaron Judge had mostly been a no-show in the playoffs before launching a three-run homer against the Astros on Monday, lifting New York to an 8-1 win in Game 3 of the AL Championship Series.
 The rookie, who led the league with 52 home runs this season, was a combined 2 for 28 with 20 strikeouts in the playoffs vs. Cleveland and Houston until connecting.
 Judge also made a fine running catch while slamming into the padded right field wall at Yankee Stadium.

 TURNED OVER